NOTARY PUBLIC California

 If you are unable to travel to a notary office, a mobile notary may come in handy.
 Mobile notaries can travel from one location to another to notarize documents.
 However, if you choose to hire a mobile notary, you should keep in mind that there is an additional travel fee that you pay for this service.

-Instead of having to schedule an appointment and travel to a notary office in Riverside, you can choose to make use of online notary service.
+Instead of having to schedule an appointment and travel to a notary’s office, you can choose to make use of online notary service.
 All you need to do is sign up for an account on a notary website such as donotpay.com, upload your document, and you should be connected to a notary who performs a notary service through video calls.
 Proof that your document has been notarized is given in the form of a digital seal and signature.

 Some notaries engage in business that charges to prepare and process documents.
 Each company elects to conduct business the way it chose.
 Some signings are simple – and do not require any additional work, however, there are some companies that add to their menu of services to offer more business.
 It is imperative to separate the “notarial” act and the other service that a business is offering you.

-There are several establishments in and around Riverside CA that offer notary public services.
+There are several establishments that offer notary public services.
 Some of these include:

 Not all these locations can notarize all documents.
 Some may not have the authority to notarize documents such as affidavits and wills, so it is best to phone ahead to check.

-Notary public fees in Riverside range in price from $0 dollars to $15 dollars per notarial act.
+Notary public fees range in price from $0 dollars to $15 dollars per notarial act.
 You may be charged per document or signature.